 I learned and stumbled my way through learning how to run a business.

 It wasn’t easy, but I loved it.

 Blood, sweat, and many tears have gone into growing over the years.
 I have memory of myself working that first year of business that has stuck with me.
 We had just moved and had nothing set up yet.
 I would enclose myself in baby gates (to keep my 1 year old from getting to me and putting beads in her mouth) on the floor of our living room and work for hours – just to make jewelry for our, then ,7 stores.

 Since that summer in 2009 when we got our first store account, we’ve grown tremendously.
-Harlow is carried in over 750 stores nationwide (and in Canada), and just opened an open studio and store in Portland, OR in April 2015.
+Harlow has been carried in over 1000 stores nationwide (and in Canada) over the years, and just opened an open studio and store in Portland, OR in April 2015.

 I am crazy grateful for all of our growth and that I’m able to do something that I love so much.
 It wouldn’t be possible without my amazing team of women, support from friends, and our amazing retailers and customers.